 These elements are as follows:

-1. Separation.
-Voluntary and forced emigration to get blacks (specifically free, educated blacks during slavery) out of the US.
+1. Emigration/removal.
+Voluntary and forced emigration to get blacks (specifically free, educated, and/or relatively affluent blacks during slavery and after) out of the US.
 This was the American Colonization Society and the back-to-Africa movements.
-Plus other non-African, separatist and forced immigration movements.
+Plus other non-African, separatist, and forced emigration movements.

 3. Integration/assimilation.
 This is by allowing and encouraging division among blacks.
 For “responsible” blacks, who are “not like the others”.
 For “successful” and “hard-working” blacks.
 Blacks from privileged backgrounds, or otherwise, who are willing to join dominant, white society against the majority.
 Here, interracial relationships tend to even be encouraged with the eventual goal being to assimilate and miscegenate away blackness – or otherwise “Americanize” the others into acceptance of the goals of white supremacy and global capital.
 After 3 or 4 generations, individuals can physically pass as white and give up black identity altogether – or alternatively, through being well-off, lose connection and association with the general, black community and related ideological views.
 This has been working, but was kicked up during the Civil Rights Movement through a co-opting of “integration” and now more emphasis in media.